-It’s almost impossible to build a car without referring to its visual design.
+Building a car without referring to its visual design is almost impossible.
 Impatiently jumping to the MVP development process without highlighting the design and user flow leads to a ‘Failed MVP.’
-Keep the future product and target audience in mind to design a user flow, which is convenient for users.
+Keep the future product and target audience in mind to design a user flow that is convenient for users.

 Design Thinking + Lean UX + Agile = Successful MVP

 The MVP development company will help you finalize all the essential features for building an MVP.
 The best approach is to follow the MoSCoW method for prioritization.

 - S — Should have features

 - C — Could have features

 Once you have gained insights into the market needs and have shortlisted the features based on the MoSCoW approach to MVP, start building your MVP.
 While the ‘launch & build’ process of an MVP, remember that although it is not a final product, it should be made with top-most quality that fulfills your customer’s needs.

 Build-Measure-Learn is the fundamental methodology that Reis talks about in ‘The Lean StartUp.’
 Based on a scientific approach, the B-M-L course stresses discovering the problem you need to solve, building a minimum viable product (MVP), and starting the learning process after measuring the launch product's impact.
 The Build-Measure-Learn (B.M.L.) is an essential step in building an MVP.
 It deals with measuring the acceptance of the built MVP and its enhancement as needed.
 Based on the customer need hypothesis, keep iterating the product in relatively small increments.